mharrisb1/daglib/docs/source/index.md

 Created as a lighter alternative to Airflow, Prefect, Dagster and other fully-featured orchestration engines, daglib offers intuitive task creation, task ordering, and task execution for small-to-medium sized workflows.

+It can run as a standalone application or be embedded in another application to enable more complex use cases like event-driven workflows, conditional workflows, and more.

 ## Features

 - Lightweight (meant to be deployed on a single machine)